canaery/xdflow/docs/concepts/index.md

 - learned state belongs on fitted attributes, not in constructor arguments
 - new dimensions should receive descriptive names and coordinates where possible

-## Stateless vs stateful steps
+## Fold-invariant vs stateful steps

-Cross-validation is optimized around the `is_stateful` flag:
+Cross-validation uses the `is_stateful` flag to decide where the fold boundary belongs:

-- stateless transforms can run once before fold splitting
+- fold-invariant stateless transforms can run once before fold splitting
-- stateful transforms are re-fit inside each fold
+- stateful or split-dependent transforms are re-fit inside each fold

-This matters for expensive preprocessing such as spectral feature extraction, where reusing stateless work can remove a large amount of repeated computation.
+This matters for expensive preprocessing such as spectral feature extraction, where fold-invariant work should not be recomputed for every fold.
+A transform should only be marked stateless for CV reuse when it does not learn from held-out samples or depend on the split boundary.

 ## Composition patterns